jwutsetro/MBD_CAD/README.md

+## This github page is still under rconstruction.
+The trained models will only be made available after publication of the work.

 # Computer-Aided Diagnosis of Skeletal Metastases in Multi-Parametric Whole-Body MRI
 Official Implementation of "Computer-Aided Diagnosis of Skeletal Metastases in Multi-Parametric Whole-Body MRI""